LearnTeachCode/intro-javascript-class/week-1/1-3-homework-part1-review.md

 ### Challenge 2:

-Create a new variable that contains a JavaScript object with data representing at least three things about yourself -- for example: your name, zip code, and hometown.
+Somewhere at the top of your JavaScript file, create a new variable that contains a JavaScript object with data representing at least three things about yourself -- for example: your name, zip code, and hometown.

 Then change your code from challenge 1 so that when the user clicks the button, one piece of data from your object will be displayed on the page!